hairihou/renovate-config/README.md

 # renovate-config

-This repository provides a shared configuration for [Renovate Bot](https://www.mend.io/free-developer-tools/renovate/).
+This repository provides a shared configuration for Renovate.

 ## Usage

-You can use these configurations in your own `.renovaterc.json` or `renovate.json` file by extending them.
+You can use these configurations in your own `renovate.json` file by extending them.

 ### Main Configuration